hexengraf/HexedUT2k4/README.md

 * Validate KeepAliveTimer to make sure it has the default value (0.2).
 * Persistent custom network speed (applied on every level change).
 * Master server selector (either 333network or OpenSpy).
+* Embedded map previews in the map voting page.

 ### HexedUT